OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RNASeqSomaticMutation.md

 ![RNASeq_mutation_site_dist_png](../../images/rnaseq_mutation_site_dist.png)

 All alleles identified for that gene will be represented on the x-axis as a unique color in the plot.
-As for the gene-level distributions for RNA-seq mutations, this can be displayed for RNA-seq Somatic mutation and RNA-seq Mutation data.
+The gene-level distributions for RNA-seq mutations can be displayed for RNA-seq Somatic mutation and RNA-seq Mutation data.

 ## RNA-Seq Somatic Mutation Gene Pattern